Our classic giant pintail longboard is back!

-Built right here in Bristol, each Kisiwa is glued, pressed, shaped, screened and finished by skaters.
+Built entirely by hand right here in Bristol, each Kisiwa is glued, pressed, shaped, screened and finished by skaters.
 Every board is it’s own story… learn more here.

 Each deck has extra-large wheel wells cut in to avoid wheelbite, although we’d suggest keeping the wheel size below 75mm to keep the ride height sensible.